ebrehault/slides/plone/ploneconf-2017-keynote.md

 This fraternity, that's human nature.

 People are altruists by nature.
-And probably because of emotions.

 That's something our modern world burried very deeply, and opensource makes it resurface.

+Because it reminds us that the need for emotions is bigger than the need for money.

 --------------------------------------------------------------------------------